creativival/Voxelaming/README.en.md

 ### 3. Voxel modeling (programming)

+#### Programming on your computer

 Create code to place voxels using your computer (Windows or Mac).

 1. **Choose a programming language:** You can choose from Scratch3 MOD, Python, JavaScript (Node.js), Ruby, and Swift.
 2. **Check the room name of the WebSocket server:** Launch the Voxelamming app on your device and check the room name displayed in the center of the screen.
-3. **Refer to the sample code:** Create your own code by referring to the sample code in the [sample folder](https://github.com/creativival/voxelamming/tree/main/sample).
+3. **Refer to the sample code:** Create your own code by referring to the sample code in the [sample folder](https://github.com/creativival/voxelamming/tree/main/sample).#### Programming in the In-App Editor

+You can also write code directly using the editor within the Voxelamming app.

+1. **Open the Editor:** Launch the Voxelamming app and select "Code Editor" in the upper left corner.
+2. **Enter Code:** Write code specifying the voxel's position, color, size, etc. The code is written in VoxelammingSwift, a Domain Specific Language (DSL) similar to Swift.
+Although VoxelammingSwift resembles Swift syntax, not all Swift syntax is supported, and some methods specific to Voxelamming may not be executable.
+3. **Sample Code:** In the lower left corner of the code editor, you can select sample code from "Samples" to edit and customize.
+Use these examples as a reference to create your own code.
+4. **Run Code:** Tap the "Run" button to execute your code.
+5. **Save Code:** Tap the "Save" button to save your code.
+6. **Load Code:** Tap the "Load" button to load previously saved code.

 #### Voxel data